 From now on, every 5 minutes, Zap runs and first connects to your PBXDom API and fetches new call information from your account; if any calls are found, then it connects to your Google Sheets account and inserts the new call information at the end of your sheet.
 So, you always have up-to-date sheets from your calls.

 For example, you can have different sheets for each month/year based on your call volume.

-Now, you’re free to export your Google Sheets to Microsoft Excel and use it in Microsoft Excel, or draw graphs or analyze it on Google Sheets.
+Now, you’re free to export your Google Sheets to Microsoft Excel, use it in Microsoft Excel, or draw graphs or analyze it on Google Sheets.

 Today, Google Sheets has become more popular, and many people switch from Microsoft Excel to Google Sheets.
-Google Sheets has a lot of features, and you can use them to make your life easier with your data.
+Google Sheets has many features, and you can use them to make your life easier with your data.

 Finally, I hope this article will help you increase your ability to make any necessary reports or charts from your call information.